ghrahul/dictionary/README.md

 # dictionary
-This is dictionary which gives the meaning of english words.
+This is an English to English dictionary.